priyankas8523/SDM/UserStory.md

-## 4. Exam centre

-## 5. Field/instititute for whom exam is being conducted
+## 4. Institute or field for which exam is being conducted
 a) As the Institute, I want genuine results of the students for our further hiring/admission process.
 Because we can't compromise on our students' quality in aur institution.